-Shari King, M.A., MPH | Program Director
+Shari Krauss, M.A., MPH | Program Director

 Shari conducts clinical oversight, personnel management and public relations for the Autism Program in addition to leading strategic planning and program implementation.
 She actively participates in the delivery of trainings, clinical consultation, advocacy and outreach efforts, as well as community networking and initiatives.

-Lauren Bartolotti, M.A. | Program Manager
+Lauren Bartolotti, M.A. | Associate Director

 Lauren provides clinical supervision to Autism Program staff as they execute patient and family referrals.
 Lauren also manages the internship program which brings undergraduate and graduate students from local colleges and universities onboard for a rich applied experience.

-Liz Ferriero, B.A., CEIS | Autism Resource Specialist, PLAN Coordinator
+Liz Ferriero, B.A., CEIS | Autism Resource Specialist

 Hillary Hollis, B.A. | Autism Resource Specialist